root-foundation/root/README.md

 class New new;
 ```

 For example, while activities within the average B2B startup converge towards its root, this startup itself will be rendered irrelevant due to convergence higher in the global tree.
-This is because a new company will emerge at a higher position in the tree that will perform the function of this particular startup and many other similar ones.
+This is because a new company will emerge at a higher position in the tree that will perform the function of this particular startup and many other _similarly complex_ ones.

 Increasingly, companies will be outcompeted from _above_ rather than from the _side_.
-Companies will be forced to win at the _higher_ complexity activity in order to survive.
+Companies will be forced to compete and win at _higher_ complexity activities in order to survive.

 ### Convergence is accelerating.

 As activities become more similar, competition increases.

-This means that we will push each other to more quickly develop proficiency in higher complexity activities.
-Furthermore, artificial intelligence technology is growing exponentially fast, enabling us to execute faster.
+This means that we will push each other to more quickly develop proficiency in more complex activities.
+Furthermore, artificial intelligence technology is growing exponentially fast, enabling us to perform these more complex activities faster.

-Due to these two effects, convergence will accelerate — at least for as long as we can continue to see (and become proficient at) the higher complexity activities that appear.
+Due to these two effects, convergence will accelerate — at least for as long as we can continue to see (and become proficient at) the more complex activities that appear.

 Such convergence is not new.
 We have been feeling convergence for a while, but to a low degree.
 Ideas such as ["Software eating the world"](https://a16z.com/why-software-is-eating-the-world/), ["Competition is for losers"](https://www.csun.edu/~vcact00f/497CapStone/Peter%20Thiel_%20Competition%20Is%20for%20Losers%20-%20WSJ.pdf), etc. are localized observations of the larger phenomenon of convergence.